Key developments on the Responsibility to Protect at the United Nations from 2005-2014

 Special Adviser on the Prevention of Genocide

-Special Adviser to focus on the Responsibility to Protect
+Special Adviser on the Responsibility to Protect

-In March 2011, the Australian Permanent Mission to the United Nations in Geneva, on behalf of 55 Member States, delivered a joint statement on RtoP, reminding that the Human Rights Council had a role in supporting long-term measures to help states exercise their responsibility to protect, including institution building, strengthening the rule of law, and technical cooperation.
-On 21 March 2012, during a General Debate in the Council on Technical Assistance and Capacity Building, on behalf of the governments of Australia, Hungary, Nigeria, Thailand and Uruguay, the Australian Permanent Mission delivered a statement expressing their goal to explore the role of the Council in operationalizing the first two pillars of the norm and presenting a proposal for a high-level side-event in the margins of the 20th session of the Council.
-The side-event was co-organized by the Permanent Missions in Geneva of these same governments and held on 19 June 2012 to discuss the Council’s role in implementing RtoP, focusing specifically on the first and second pillars.
-The side-event was the first occasion during which members of the Human Rights Council were invited to discuss the Responsibility to Protect in Geneva, and represented an important step in promoting RtoP advocacy as well as implementation in the Council.
-RtoP experts, Member States and several civil society organizations, including the ICRtoP, participated in the discussion.
-The UN High Commissioner for Human Rights Navi Pillay, who has also expressed her continuous support for the Responsibility to Protect, provided a statement via video.
+In March 2011, on behalf of 55 Member States, the Australian Permanent Mission to the United Nations in Geneva delivered a joint statement on RtoP that reminded of the Human Rights Council’s role in supporting long-term measures to help states exercise their responsibility to protect.
+The following year, during the General Debate in the Council on Technical Assistance and Capacity Building, the Australian Permanent Mission delivered a statement on behalf of the governments of Australia, Hungary, Nigeria, Thailand and Uruguay, expressing these states’ goal to explore the role of the Council in operationalizing the first two pillars of the RtoP norm and presenting a proposal for a high-level side-event in the margins of the 20th session of the Council.
+Along with RtoP experts, Member State representatives, and civil society organizations, the UN High Commissioner for Human Rights Navi Pillay also provided a statement via video.